docutils/docutils/prest/doc/src/directives.rst

 The following option is recognized:

 ``class`` : text
-    Set a "class" attribute value on the literal_block element.
+    Set a "classes" attribute value on the literal_block element.
 See the class_ directive below.